Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-Now you telling me that when I when I pull in well, I don't pull in, but when uh when the staff pulls into the local station and they use the full surf pumps.
+Now, are you telling me that when I pull in, well, I don't pull in, but when the staff pulls into the local station and they use the full surf pumps, because I don't want my staff getting gasoline-stained hands and fingers and they come back home.

-I here in Michigan we have mostly self-serve.
+Here in Michigan, we have mostly self-serve.

-The only people that can go to a full serve one and get it pumped by the individual with no extra charge are handicapped people.
+The only people that can go to a full-serve one and get it pumped by the individual with no extra charge are handicapped people.

 Everybody pumps their own gas.